bcgov/bc-laws-api/README.md

 # bc-laws-api

+##Help improve this open API that provides British Columbian digital access to all B.C. provincial legislation.

+Are you a civic minded developer looking to contribute to a project that makes it easier for citizens to access the law?

-BC Laws is a portal application that has been developed by the Queen's Printer of British Columbia to access BC provincial legislation.
-BC Laws is a modern alternative to traditional methods of online publishing which provides feature rich content in a machine consumable format (XML).
+You are invited to help improve, BC Laws a portal application developed by the Queen's Printer of British Columbia to access BC provincial legislation.
+A modern alternative to traditional methods of online publishing, BC Laws provides feature rich content in a machine consumable format (XML).

+Did we mention BC Laws is under a permissive license?
+The license grants a worldwide, royalty-free, perpetual, non-exclusive license, including for lawful commercial purposes.

+## How to Contribute
+Please see our Issues for how you can contribute to this project.
+We know that there are lots of open source projects for developers to work on.
+So for some issues we make provide a small financial incentive to encourage contributions.
+We know the issues we list may take some time to complete, so we expect the primary motivation of contributors will be to improve a resource that anyone can use, with any incentives acting as icing on the cake.

+Pull requests are welcome.
+If you would like to contribute a package, please see our [CONTRIBUTING guidelines](https://github.com/bcgov/bc-laws-api/blob/master/CONTRIBUTING.md).

 ## Features
 BC Laws contains a comprehensive collection of BC legislation and related materials.
 It is available on the internet in two forms: